-We are doing this study because we want to find out if this approach is better or worse than the usual approach for muscle-invasive bladder or upper urinary tract cancer.
-The usual approach is defined as the care most people get for muscle-invasive urinary tract cancer when they cannot receive cisplatin therapy due to poor kidney function, poor physical fitness or other medical problems.
+We are doing this study because we want to find out if this approach is better or worse than the usual approach for your cancer.
+The usual approach is defined as care most people get for Kaposi Sarcoma.

-What is the usual approach to treating muscle-invasive urothelial cancer?
+What is the usual approach to my Kaposi Sarcoma?